Mortgage Rate Forecast Canada 2024 – 2025

 Economic slowdown, lower inflation and lower Bond Yields.
 What does this mean for mortgage interest rates?

-With lower spending comes a slowing economy, lower inflation, and eventually, lower mortgage interest rates.
+With lower spending comes a slowing economy, lower inflation, and lower mortgage interest rates.

 Current high rates will lead to lower rates – by design.

-As of April 2024, the Canadian economy is on the brink of recession, with only population growth and government stimulus keeping Canada out of recession at this point.
+As of November 2024, the Canadian economy is on the brink of recession, with only population growth and government stimulus keeping Canada out of a technical recession at this point.

-It is known in economics and recently mentioned by the Central Bank of Canada that it takes 12-24 months for a single interest rate hike to ‘trickle through’ or have a full effect on slowing an economy.
-While the first small 0.25% interest rate hike in Canada happened in March 2022, as of March 2024, we have only started to see the full effects of the rate hikes of 2022.
+It is known in economics, and as recently mentioned by the Central Bank of Canada, that it takes 12-24 months for a single interest rate hike to ‘trickle through’ or have a full effect on slowing an economy.
+While the first small 0.25% interest rate hike in Canada happened in March 2022, as of August 2024, we just now witnessing the full effects of the rate hikes of 2022-2023.

 So it is important to keep in perspective that:

-(1) The previous rate hikes we have seen have not had their full effect on slowing the economy, and we are already seeing a recession on the horizon.
+(1) The previous rate hikes we have seen have not had their full effect on slowing the economy, and we are already seeing a recession.

 (2) It is a matter of how long Canada can withstand such high rates before more significant negative economic impact.